Our Diagnostic Services – All Constellations Possible

 Screening for Repeat Expansions

-Analysis of Mitochondrial Genome
+Analysis of the Mitochondrial Genome

-Mitochondrial genome is included in our enrichment and it is always sequenced.
+The mitochondrial genome is included in our enrichment and it is always sequenced.
 Variants in the mitochondrial genome are evaluated when the phenotype indicates the possibility of a mitochondrial disease.
 In the case of prenatal diagnostics, the analysis of mtDNA is always included.

 VUS Re-Evaluation